liamross/psiagram/docs/README.md

 ## Simple

-Psiagram takes much of the complexity out of generating workflows and graphs by taking basic initial conditions and exposing a simple API.
+Psiagram takes much of the complexity out of generating workflows and diagrams by taking basic initial conditions and exposing a simple API.
 Most of the heavy lifting is done within the framework, and within logical plugins.

 To start creating using Psiagram, see the [basics section](./basics/README.md).